The sprinkling of semolina on the crust gives it crunch

 Day One

-In the evening combine the ingredients and mix for 7 minutes in a standing mixer or about 15 minutes by hand.
+In the evening combine the ingredients and knead for 7 minutes in a standing mixer or about 15 minutes by hand.
 Transfer to a bowl, cover with clingfilm and leave overnight for 12 hours at room temperature.
 So for example make your dough at nine in the evening and then continue with the recipe at nine the next morning.

 We usually make more loaves so we have to divide the dough before shaping